(work in progress)

 1818

 18th century sleeves covered the elbow.
 With the transition to the new, lightweight gowns, sleeves began to shorten.
-Long sleeves were still in use for daywear, but evening wear sleeves were generally short.
-During the early phase, sleeves were straight, set in to the armhole with little or no gathering.
-As puff sleeves replaced straight sleeves, the gathering was still concentrated at the back.
-Also note that as the armhole is cut much closer to the center back than a modern armhole, so the sleeves need to accommodate that.
+Long sleeves were still in use for daywear, but sleeves for evening wear were generally shorter.
+During the early phase, sleeves were straight, set into the armhole with little or no gathering.
+As puff sleeves replaced straight sleeves, the gathering was still concentrated at the back, particularly in English gowns.
+Also note that as the armhole is cut much closer to the center back than a modern armhole the sleeves need to accommodate that.

 Throughout this period the direction of the fullness of the sleeve is increasingly outward, not upward.
 Even the highly ornate sleeves of the late 18-teens follow this line.
 It will be taken to extremes in the wide-shouldered gowns of the late 1820s and 30s.